ucan-wg/spec/README.md

 ## 6.2 Memoized Validation

-Aside from revocation, UCAN validation is an idempotent action.
+Aside from revocation, UCAN validation is idempotent.
 Marking a CID as valid acts as memoization, obviating the need to check the entire structure on every validation.
 This extends to distinct UCANs that share a witness: if the witness was previously checked and is not revoked, it is RECOMMENDED to immediately consider it valid.

 Revocation is irreversible.
 If the validator learns of a revocation by UCAN CID or issuer DID, the UCAN and all of its derivatives in such a cache MUST be marked as invalid, and all validations immediately fail without needing to walk the entire structure.